raingggg/coctohug/docs/wiki/wiki_en.md

   3. Setup the docker-compose folders [Setup Coctohug on Linux OS]
   4. On WebUI launch screen, generate a new key this time
   5. Wait few minutes for blockchain forks restarting
-  6. Go to each folder and execute script docker-compose stop && docker-compose up -d
-  7. Visit http://localhost:12630/, and go to settings - cold wallet tab to export the cold wallet addresses
+  6. Visit http://localhost:12630/, and go to settings - cold wallet tab to export the cold wallet addresses
-  8. Confirm each address is correct manually by comparing the downloaded file with information shown on Keys tab
+  7. Confirm each address is correct manually by comparing the downloaded file with information shown on Keys tab
-  9. Get 24 mnemonic words by similar terminal script docker exec -it coctohug-flora flora keys show --show-mnemonic-seed docker exec -it coctohug-covid covid keys show --show-mnemonic-seed docker exec -it coctohug-lucky lucky keys show --show-mnemonic-seed
+  8. Get 24 mnemonic words by similar terminal script docker exec -it coctohug-flora flora keys show --show-mnemonic-seed docker exec -it coctohug-covid covid keys show --show-mnemonic-seed docker exec -it coctohug-lucky lucky keys show --show-mnemonic-seed